-Weak lensing simulations need to be optimized as a function of the specific measurements under study.
-In the current paper, we attempt to estimate the covariance matrix for a number of estimators, hence we need a large number of realizations, with a sub-arcminute accuracy.
-In an ideal world, one would simulate the complete past light cone that connects the observer to the light sources, for a given opening angle and pixel resolution.
-Unfortunately, for sources that extend to redshift of a few, this cannot be simulated all at once, since the far end of the cosmological volume is at an earlier time than the close end.
-It is, however, the only way one can model the largest radial modes of a survey.
-Luckily, these modes contribute very little to the weak lensing signal \citep{1953ApJ...117..134L}.
-The coherence scales of the largest structures which contribute to the signal rarely extends over more than a few times the size of large clusters, so simulation box sizes of the order of a few hundreds of $h^{-1}$Mpc's generally suffice to model the relevant structures.
-These simulated boxes can then be stacked as to create a pencil shaped volume, or a line-of-sight (LOS), inside of which photons are propagated.
+N-body simulations need to be optimized according to the specific measurements to be performed.
+In the current paper, we attempt to estimate the covariance matrices for a number of weak lensing estimators, hence we need a large number of realizations.
+In addition, we are interested in resolving the sub-arc minute signal, hence the simulation grid needs to be fine.
+Ideally, one would simulate the complete past light cone that connects the observer to the light sources all at once.
+Unfortunately, for sources that extend to redshift of a few, this is not possible since the far end of the cosmological volume is at an earlier time than the close end.
+It is, however, the only way one could model the largest radial modes of a survey.
+Luckily, it was realized that these modes contribute very little \citep{1953ApJ...117..134L}: the coherence scales of the largest structures significant for the signal rarely extends over more than a few times the size of large clusters.
+Simulation volumes of the order of a few hundreds of $h^{-1}$Mpc's per side are thus generally adequate.
+These simulated boxes can then be stacked to create a line-of-sight (LOS), inside of which photons are shot.

-One can use a different simulation for each redshift box, as done by \citep{2000ApJ...537....1W}, but this method is {\tt cpu} consuming, since a single LOS involves running between 10 and 40 N-body simulations.
-For covariance matrix measurements, we need hundreds of these high precisions LOS, hence we opted for the common work around, which consists in treating different redshift density dumps of a single simulation as different sub-volumes of the same past light cone.
-Because the large scale structures evolve across redshift slices, there exists a systematic correlation between the lenses that can be minimized by randomly rotating the boxes and shifting the origin.
-This procedure allows us to reduce by at least an order of magnitude the number of simulations required for our measurements.
+One can use a different simulation for each redshift box, as done by \citep{2000ApJ...537....1W}, but this method is { CPU} consuming, since a single LOS that extends to $z~3$ involves between 10 and 40 N-body simulations.
+This is unrealistic for covariance matrix measurements, which require hundreds of these high precisions LOS.
+We opted for the now common work around developed by \cite{1998ApJ...493...10P}: we treat the density dumps of a given simulation as different sub-volumes of the same past light cone.
+To break the artificial correlation that exists across simulated volumes at different redshifts, we perform a rotation of each box plus a random shift of its origin.